-14. Guarantees a.
-Are there any guarantees or warranties for any of the following: (i) Electrical work No Yos Don't know With title doods Lost Cannot Answer (ii) Roofing No ¥es Don't know With title doods Lost Cannot Answor (iii) Central heating No Yos Den't know With title doods Lost Cannot Answor (iv) NHBC No Yos Don't know With title doods Lost Cannot Answor (v) Damp course No ¥es Don't know With title doods Lest Cannot Answor (vi) Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy) No Yos Don't know With title doods Lost Cannot Answer b.
-If you have answered 'yes' or 'with title deeds', please give details of the work or installations to which the guarantee(s) relate(s): c.
-Are there any outstanding claims under any of the guarantees listed above?
-If you have answered yes, please give details: Yes / No 15.
-Boundaries So far as you are aware, has any boundary o last 10 years?
-If you have answered yes, please give details operty be een move ed in the Yes Don' / No / Lknow
+14. Guarantees

+a.
+Are there any guarantees or warranties for any of the following:

+No Yes Don't know With title deeds Lost

+(i) Electrical work \boxtimes

+(ii) Roofing \boxtimes

+(iii) Central heating \boxtimes

+(iv) National House Building Council (NHBC) \boxtimes

+(v) Damp course \boxtimes

+(vi) Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy)

+b.
+If you have answered 'yes' or 'with title deeds', please give details of the work or installations to which the guarantee(s) relate(s):

+C. Are there any outstanding claims under any of the guarantees listed above?
+If you have answered yes, please give details: ☐ Yes ☐ No

+15. Boundaries

+So far as you are aware, has any boundary of your property been moved in the last 10 years?
+If you have answered yes, please give details: ☐ Yes ☑ No ☐ Don't kn ow

-16. Notices that affect your property In the past 3 years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application?
-Yes / No / Don't know b. that affects your property in some other way?
-Yes / No / Don't know C. that requires you to do any maintenance, repairs or improvements to your property?
-Yes / No / Den't know If you have answered yes to any of a-c above, please give the notices to your so agent, including any notices which arrive at any time before the date of entry of t your property. olicitor or estate he purchaser of
+16. Notices that affect your property In the past three years have you ever received a notice: а. advising that the owner of a neighbouring property has made a planning application? ☐ Yes ☑ No b. that affects your property in some other way? ☐ Yes ☑ No c. that requires you to do any maintenance, repairs or improvements to your property? ☐ Yes ☑ No If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.